-- Specialist workplace services for employees with specific learning disorders and mental health conditions
+- Specialist services for employees with specific learning disorders and mental health conditions

 - Mental health awareness training

-Once established, a Workplace Adjustment Policy is the foundation of an inclusive and barrier-free workplace.
-The policy maximises the retention of existing employees who may acquire disability, and facilitates the employment of skilled and talented candidates with disability.
-A Workplace Adjustment Policy also manages risks and minimises costs.
+An effective Workplace Adjustment Policy is the foundation of an inclusive and barrier-free workplace.
+It maximises the retention of existing employees who may acquire disability, and facilitates employment of skilled and talented candidates with disability.